Code-Institute-Submissions/Gomsur-roberts-bike-rentals/readme.md

 	on the first login for a new user, there are no bikes available to view or reserve.

-	Solution: The new user has to log out and then log back in.
+	Solution #1: The new user has to log out and then log back in.
 Then the bikes are available to view and manage.

+	Solution #2: The new user needs to manually click on the 'reserve bike` link.

 ## Robert's Rental Bikes Deployment